Hunt Information

 When and where is this happening?

-This year, Brown Puzzlehunt is offering three different ways to participate across two weekends.
-You can hunt in-person, hunt fully remotely, or purchase a Box.
+This year, Brown Puzzlehunt is offering two different ways to participate across two weekends.
+You can hunt in-person or fully remotely.

 In-Person Event